Distributional Limit Theory for Optimal Transport: Introduction

-An already well-known fact about OT is that estimation suffers from the curse of dimensionality, either if the goal is to estimate the OT map (see \cite{Hutter.Rigollet.2021.AOS}) or the cost (\cite{niles2022estimation,manole.weed.2024.AoAP}).
-This can be alleviated through different paths.
-The minimax rate of estimation of the OT map improves under smootness (\cite{Hutter.Rigollet.2021.AOS}) and one can look for estimators that adapt to smoothness (and remain computationally tractable) see \cite{Manole.et.al.2024.AoS}.
+The curse of dimensionality can be alleviated through different paths. {The first one is by {\it a priori} smoothness assumptions on the OT map. } The minimax rate of estimation of the OT map { and cost} improves under smoothness {(see \cite{Hutter.Rigollet.2021.AOS} for the map and \cite{Niles-Weed-Berthet.22.AOS,Singh.et.al.2018.Nips} for the cost)} and one can look for estimators that adapt to smoothness (and remain computationally tractable), see \cite{Manole.et.al.2024.AoS}.
 Some recent work provides distributional limit theorems for these improved estimators \cite{Manole.et.al.2024.Preprint}.

 Smoothness is not the only possible workaround to the curse of dimensionality in OT estimation.
 The discrete setup is rich enough for an interesting set of applications and has been extensively analyzed (see \cite{SamworthJohnson2004,SommerfeldMunk2018,TamelingSommerfeldMunk2019}).
 Additionally, OT satisfies a \textit{lower complexity adaptation} principle (see \cite{Hundrieser.et.al.2024.AIHP}).
-Roughly speaking, this means that the statistical complexity of OT estimation is determined by the statistical complexity in the estimation of the `easy' measure, $P$ or $Q$.
-This leaves enough space for some distributional limit theorems in low dimension or in the semidiscrete setup (see \cite{Hundrieser.et.al.2024.AIHP,delBarrioetAl.2024.BJ}).
+Roughly speaking, this means that the statistical complexity of OT estimation is determined by the statistical complexity in the estimation of the ``easy'' measure, $P$ or $Q$. {This enables distributional limit theorems in low dimension} or in the semidiscrete setup (see \cite{delBarrioetAl.2024.BJ,Hundrieser.et.al.2024.AIHP}).

-Beyond the smoothness or low-complexity environment, alternative formulations of the OT problem have received a great deal of attention in the literature.
-Entropic optimal transport (see \cite{Cuturi2013SinkhornDL, Peyre.Cuturi.2019.Book}) is a very attractive choice, both in computational terms, thanks to the celebrated Sinkhorn algorithm, and in statistical complexity (see \cite{Mena.Weed.2019.Nips,delBarrio.et.al.2023.SIMODS.Improved}).
+{Beyond the smooth and low-dimensional regimes}, alternative formulations of the OT problem have received a great deal of attention in the literature.
+Entropic optimal transport (see \cite{Cuturi2013SinkhornDL, Peyre.Cuturi.2019.Book}) is a very attractive choice, both in computational terms, thanks to the celebrated Sinkhorn algorithm, and in statistical complexity (see \cite{delBarrio.et.al.2023.SIMODS.Improved,Mena.Weed.2019.Nips}).
 The estimation of the entropic OT cost (EOT cost in the sequel) is not affected by the curse of dimensionality and this opens the possibility, for instance, to build asymptotically valid confidence intervals for the EOT cost in any dimension.
-Here we present a review of the best distributional limit theorems available and a discussion on the different proof techniques leading to them.